ROMANS 8:

 Well, I'll leave it up to you to fill in the rest of the

-story, but there could only be one conclusion, couldn’t there.
+story, but there could only be one conclusion, couldn’t there?

-After all, the old man had no right to be there
+After all, the old man had no right to be there in the

-could live in harmony.
+they could live in harmony.

-Yes, everything seems quite predictable, but that
+Yes, everything seems quite predictable, but that part

 Of course, apart from my rather flowery imagination,